 - Buying a Sim Card is cheaper in Bali rather than taking an international roaming plan for 10 days.
 There are various shops selling sim cards in Kuta.
 It will cost roughly 50K-100K IDR (3.5-6.5 US$) with unlimited internet and calling.

-BALI 9 DAYS SUGGESTED ITINERARY
+9 DAYS SUGGESTED ITINERARY FOR BALI

 - 1st Day: Reaching Bali, transfer to hotel, lunch at poppies, sunset at Rock Bar and night at Sky Garden.